HARSHITHGOWDABD/python/readme.md

 enter the hour 55
 the gross pay is 2200
 ```
-# To compute the gross pay of a user with min 35 hours and overtime
+# 6.To compute the gross pay of a user with min 35 hours and overtime
 ```
 try:
     overtime_pay =0